MicrosoftDocs/Hololens/hololens/hololens-identity.md

 ### Linked accounts

-As in the Desktop version of Windows, you can link additional web account credentials to your HoloLens account.
+As in the Desktop version of Windows, you can link other web account credentials to your HoloLens account.
 Such linking makes it easier to access resources across or within apps (such as the Store) or to combine access to personal and work resources.
 After you connect an account to the device, you can grant permission to use the device to apps so that you don't have to sign in to each app individually.

 Linking accounts does not separate the user data created on the device, such as images or downloads.

 ### Setting up multi-user support (Azure AD only)

 HoloLens supports multiple users from the same Azure AD tenant.
 To use this feature, you must use an account that belongs to your organization to set up the device.
-Subsequently, other users from the same tenant can sign in to the device from the sign-in screen or by tapping the user tile on the Start panel.
+After, other users from the same tenant can sign in to the device from the sign-in screen or by tapping the user tile on the Start panel.
 Only one user can be signed in at a time.
 When a user signs in, HoloLens signs out the previous user.

 >[!IMPORTANT]
 > The first user on the device is considered the device owner, except in the case of Azure AD Join, [learn more about device owners](security-adminless-os.md#device-owner).